 2. I’m Not Looking for Fame

-These days a lot of people start blogs in the hopes of making money.
+These days most bloggers start blogging to make money.
 Some hope their blogs will help them quit their day jobs, launch freelance careers or help them knock out best-sellers.
-I’m not opposed to those benefits, but it’s not the reason I started.
-Sure I throw ads in the margin of my pages, but I make pennies from doing so.
-Not once have I contemplated becoming famous or making a lot of money from blogging.
+I’m not opposed to those benefits, but it’s not why I started.

 I began this blog as an online journal.
 A place to tell my story when I was in pain and frightened.
-In fact, I started this blog because no one knew about it.
-In real life it was difficult to share my fears about being sick.
-It’s much easier to express my emotions here than it is in the real world.
+I started this blog because no one knew about it.
+It was challenging to share my fears about being sick in real life.
+It’s much easier to express my emotions here than in the real world.

-This blog presented a fresh space for me.
-A place where I could write about whatever I wanted without any judgement from the people that knew me.
-Writing anonymously I felt, (and still feel), relatively free.
+Blogging presented a new space for me.
+A place where I could write about whatever I wanted without any judgment from the people that knew me.
+Writing anonymously, I felt (and still feel) relatively free.